DavidTorbics20/TanksGame/README.md

 _0.6.2_ Bot tanks no longer have white lines showing inbetween sprites.

 _future updates_ make the data saver and scoreboard | add timer at the top of the screen and save it later (time played) | add an "exit to main menu" button to the local game lobby.

+# _future fixes_

+- the points are not resetted when starting new game
+- skins are not resetted when starting new game
+- reset time when starting new game
+- when i scrool through skins to the left blue dissappears

 ## - How To Play -